minkiml/NFM/README.md

 ![Overall architecture](images/arch.png)

 Two fundamental aspects of DFT are extensively explored.
-1) DFT provides samples of "functional" representations of the time-domain discrete signals as a function of frequency, and explicitly leveraging this allows learning a function-to-function mapping (i.e., continuous-time) in a compact form.
+1) DFT provides samples of "functional" representations of the time-domain discrete signals as a function of frequency, and explicitly leveraging this allows learning a function-to-function mapping in a compact form.

 2) Manipulating data (zero-padding/zero-interleaving) in the Fourier domain is equivalent to resampling and extending timespan of original discrete signals.
 We reinterpret it into Fourier extrapolation/interpolation and reformulate into a principal learning mechanism of NFM that provides flexible way of specializing NFM to various time series analysis without a need of single architectural modification.